Miguel010102/PONG-Remastered/README.md

 2 - Open up CMD in the folder with the main.py inside of it.

-3 - Copy this into the command line and run it: "pyinstaller main.py --windowed --onefile"
+3 - Copy this into the command line and run it:

+    pyinstaller main.py --windowed --onefile

 (WITH MODS):